 Lastly, bank loans are still one of the most popular mortgage options for multi-family investors.

 These loans are typically recourse in nature.
 This implies that if the borrower fails to repay the bank can seize all their assets and the collateral.
 These offer comparatively less leverage of 80%.
-Furthermore as a part of their strict underwriting process, bank loans generally require the lenders to submit their tax returns.
+Furthermore, as a part of their strict underwriting process, bank loans generally require lenders to submit their tax returns.

 Key Performance indicators (KPIs) for Multifamily financing loans: